Sail and Bike Netherlands: Sailing and biking around the IJsselmeer

 Itinerary Amsterdam - Amsterdam

 Your week of sailing and cycling starts in Amsterdam.
 The crew welcomes you on board around 2 P.M.
-Once all guests have checked in, the ship sails under motor to Monnickendam.
-From the port of this former fishing village, a short warm-up ride leads you through the rural nature reserve of Waterland with its many villages.
+Once all guests have checked in, the ship sails under motor to Monnickendam or Volendam.
+From the port of this former fishing village, you can take a nice stroll through the histiric center after dinner.

 Day 2 (Sun): Monnickendam – Volendam | Volendam – Hoorn (32 km/19 mi. or 51 km/31 mi.)